-This intensive module provides you with the opportunity to learn Russian to approximately A level standard as a basis for study to honours degree level.
-You’ll study grammar and syntax, acquire vocabulary, read simple texts, and engage in simple conversations on personal subjects.
-In an average week you’ll spend around two hours in lectures, an hour in practical classes and three hours in workshops.
+This year-long module provides the opportunity to learn Russian to approximately A level standard as a basis for study to honours degree level.
+Students study grammar and syntax, acquire vocabulary, read simple texts, and engage in simple conversations on personal subjects.
+They also learn about daily life in Russia.

 You will consolidate and develop the knowledge of Russian which you gained at A level.
 This module focuses on practical application of your language skills, including reading, writing, comprehension and oral communication.
 You will also study some grammar topics in depth.
-You’ll spend around four hours per week in practical classes workshops and tutorials, benefiting from experienced teachers most of whom are native speakers and the use of excellent language laboratory facilities.
+You’ll spend around four hours per week in practical classes workshops and tutorials, being taught by experienced teachers, most of whom are native speakers.
+You will also benefit from our excellent language laboratory facilities.